 An NDA may be one-way, which means only the recipient of the Confidential Information is obligated not to disclose the information.
 A mutual NDA protects the confidential information of both parties when both parties exchange confidential information with each other.

 Although you can protect confidential information under many other agreements, including employment agreements and sale & purchase agreements, a non-disclosure agreement is executed as a deed if money (consideration) does not change hands under the agreement.

 SaaS Company Example:

 Tony is a director of a new SaaS company, SaaS-Supply, which will revolutionise how businesses order business suppliers.
 Tony has done market research and wants to have his software developed as soon as possible.
-He, therefore, needs a quote, although he also wants to keep SaaS-Supply a secret.
+Therefore, he needs a quote, although he also wants to keep the SaaS supply a secret.
 Until Tony reviews the developer’s quote, there is no need to consider a software development agreement at that stage.

-Tony’s intellectual property lawyer recommends that Tony requires the software development company to sign an NDA to prevent them from disclosing Tony’s new business idea to unauthorised third parties.
+Tony’s intellectual property lawyer recommends that Tony require the software development company to sign an NDA to prevent them from disclosing Tony’s new business idea to unauthorised third parties.

 Tony’s lawyer also informs Tony that, although it is challenging to protect software ideas in Australia, it is possible to protect the unauthorised disclosure of Tony’s business idea.
 However, that protection will only last until SaaS-Supply goes live because the ‘business idea’ will be in the public domain.